apester-dev/ios-sdk/Readme.md

 ## Integration

-Update your app's Info.plist file to add Apester AdMob app ID. (contact us to get it).
+Update your app's Info.plist file to add Apester AdMob app ID. (contact Apester to get it).
 ```
 For testing please use this key: